tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The TLS handshake is an Authenticated Key Exchange (AKE) protocol which is intended to provide both one-way authenticated (server-only) and mutually authenticated (client and server) functionality.
-At the completion of the handshake, each side outputs its view on the following values:
+At the completion of the handshake, each side outputs its view of the following values:

 - A "session key" (the master secret) from which can be derived a set of working keys.
 - A set of cryptographic parameters (algorithms, etc.)